 What, then, was Newton’s gift?
 In describing it, he was again falsely modest.
 “I don’t know what I may seem to the world,” he wrote toward the end of his life, “but as to myself, I seem to have been only like a boy playing on the seashore, and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary, while the great ocean of truth lay all undiscovered before me.”
 Berlinski, however, knows better.
 This single genius gave a haphazard world the bedrock on which to rest its belief in observation, calculation, and proof.
 “Before Newton,” Berlinski writes, “no one quite believed that those methods could provide a comprehensive system of the world; after Newton, no one doubted it.”

-An award-winning journalist whose articles have been published in Smithsonian, Los Angeles Times, Boston Globe, San Francisco Examiner, and Yankee Magazine.
+Bruce Watson is an award-winning journalist whose articles have been published in Smithsonian, Los Angeles Times, Boston Globe, San Francisco Examiner, and Yankee Magazine.
 He is the author of Freedom Summer: The Savage Season That Made Mississippi Burn and Made America a Democracy (Viking 2010).